-The Qualified Charitable Distribution is an excellent way to show your support for Concord Hospital Trust and receive tax benefits in return.
+The Qualified Charitable Distribution (QCD) is an excellent way to show your support for Concord Hospital Trust and receive tax benefits in return.
 As you plan your required minimum distributions (RMD) for this year, consider using your IRA account to make the most of your charitable giving.
 You receive a tax benefit even if you take the standard deduction!

 It’s important to consider your tax situation before deciding whether to make a charitable contribution from your IRA.
 Be sure to share this gift plan with your financial advisor.